piotrszmurlo/inzynierka/README.md

 `./gradlew clean zip`

 The package containing all of application files (index.html + main.bundle.js) will be saved as build/libs/template-1.0.0-SNAPSHOT.zip.
+Website can be hosted using e.g. Apache HTTP Server

+Running backend app for production (uvicorn: `pip install "uvicorn[standard]"`):

+`uvicorn main:app --host 0.0.0.0 --port 80`